codepath/android-oauth-handler/README.md

  * Your activity must extend from `OAuthLoginActivity<SomeRestClient>`
  * Your activity must implement `onLoginSuccess` and `onLoginFailure`
  * The `onLoginSuccess` should launch an "authenticated" activity.
- * The activity should have a button or other view a user can press to trigger authentication.
+ * The activity should have a button or other view a user can press to trigger authentication via the connect() method (i.e. activity_login).

 In more advanced cases where you want to authenticate **multiple services from a single activity**, check out the related [guide for using OAuthLoginFragment](https://github.com/thecodepath/android-oauth-handler/wiki/Advanced-Usage-with-OAuthLoginFragments).